Colin-Eade/Semester1-Python-Assignments/README.md

 intermediate problem-solving techniques.
 These projects reflect my initial journey into software development and my growth as a programmer.

-**Note:** For more detail and visuals of each assignment, please refer to the README files located within their respective folders.
+**NOTE:** For more detail and visuals of each assignment, please refer to the README files located within their respective folders.
 These contain descriptions and images that illustrate the assignments in greater detail.
 # Languages & Technologies
 * Python